This post was last updated July 25, 2014.

 20th District (Kalamazoo County) Tossup

 Republican Senator Tonya Schuitmaker will seek reelection in the new 26th district due to redistricting.
 State rep Sean McCann of the 60th district will be the democrat nominee.
 State rep Margaret O'Brien of the 61st district is the likely Republican nominee.
+Realtor Ron Zuiderveen is also running.
 Former state rep. Lorence Wenke, who represented about 55,000 people in the 21st district on the east side of Kalamazoo county 2002-2008, will also run, despite having lost his last three races by large margins.
-Realtor Ron Zuiderveen is also running.
+Wenke dropped out the Republican primary and is running as a libertarian.

 All 110 seats in the Michigan House of Representatives are up for election.
 Republicans hold a 59-51 majority.
-There will be about 35 open seats due to term limits and candidates running for state senate.
+There will be 40 open seats due to term limits and candidates running for state senate.
 Both parties have potential targets to pickup.
-A future post will examine these races in more detail.

 60th District (Kalamazoo City) Safe democrat

 Democrat state rep Sean McCann is running for state senate.
 The democrats' preferred candidate seems to be county commissioner David Buskirk of SE Kalamazoo.
 Political consultant Jon Hoadley and Kalamazoo Township Trustee Pamela Goodacre are also running.